CaptainCodeman/rdx-model/readme.md

 store.dispatch(createCounterAdd(2))
 ```

 How many times should we have to type 'counter', _really_?
 That's just one simple action - imagine what happens when we have a large application and multiple actions in multiple state branches?
-This is where people might say Redux isn't worth it - but what Redux does is definitely worthwhile, if only it wasn't so complex.
+This is where people might say Redux isn't worth it - but what Redux _does_ is definitely worthwhile, it's just that it does it in a complex way.

 Yes, some of this is deliberately verbose to make the point and there are various helpers that can be used to reduce some of the pain points (at the cost of extra code), but Redux definitely has some overhead - it's not simple to use and the extra code doesn't really add any value and it becomes complex to work with as it's often spread across multiple files, sometimes even multiple folders.